Associate in Applied Science Degree

 Copy of current

-Illinois Department of Public Health (IDPH) EMT-B or EMT-P license or
+Illinois Department of Public Health (IDPH) EMT or Paramedic license or

-evidence of application to challenge the IDPH EMT-B exam scheduled for June
+evidence of application to challenge the IDPH EMT exam on or before the June

 A minimum grade